 On November 17, 2016, the FASB issued ASU 2016-18, "Statement of Cash Flows (Topic 230): Restricted Cash (a consensus of the FASB Emerging Issues Task Force)."
 This ASU requires the statement of cash flows to explain the change during the period in the total of cash, cash equivalents, and amounts generally described as restricted cash or restricted cash equivalents.
-Therefore, amounts generally described as restricted cash and cash equivalents when reconciling the beginning of period and end of period amounts shown on the statement of cash flows.
+Therefore, amounts generally described as restricted cash and restricted cash equivalents are to be included with cash and cash equivalents when reconciling the beginning of period and end of period amounts shown on the statement of cash flows.
 The Company adopted ASU 2016-18 on January 1, 2018 and it did not have a material impact on its accounting and disclosures.